DVIgit/DVIgit.github.io/README.md

 <br/>
 <br/>
 ## [Shadow Wizard Color Gang](https://theycallmekizze.itch.io/shadow-wizard-color-gang)
 Shadow Wizard Color Gang is the biggest project that I worked on.
 I was the game designer and one of two programmers.
-90% of my work was spent in Unity, from coding and shader programming, to level and game feel tweaking.
+90% of my work was spent in Unity, from coding and shader programming to level and game feel tweaking.

 <p float="left">
   <img width="49%" alt="image" src="https://github.com/user-attachments/assets/de9ff35c-10c8-4fcd-89e2-cddaf81636e5" />